We Only Guarantee The Dinosaurs

-16mm films, 8 x 1m red carpet, head torch, palm tree, variable measure of ribbon, raincoat, kettle, cardboard box, dry ice, water, microphone, ostrich feather, tungsten lamp, 2 16mm film projectors on wheeled supports
+16mm films, 8 x 1m red carpet, palm tree, variable measure of ribbon, raincoat, kettle, cardboard box, dry ice, water, microphone, ostrich feather, tungsten lamp, 2 16mm film projectors on wheeled supports

 2014 — 2015